mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

-##### Current Injections
+##### Current Injection
-To calculate current injection associated with a specific bus, the function can be used:
+To calculate the current injection associated with a specific bus, the function can be used:
 ```@example ComputationPowersCurrentsLosses
 injection = currentInjection(system, model; label = 1)
 nothing # hide